virtuozzo/cloudnet/README.md

 You can either pull the latest image from the Docker registry with `docker pull Onapp/cloudnet`

 Or build the image yourself.
-First make sure you have the repo with `git clone https://github.com/OnApp/cloudnet` then in the root of the repo run `rake assets:precompile` check on `config.serve_static_assets` option should be set `true` in your `config/environments/production.rb` and run
-`docker build -t cloudnet .`
+First make sure you have the repo with `git clone https://github.com/OnApp/cloudnet` then run `docker build -t cloudnet .`

 **Initial config**
 Firstly you will need to populate the `dotenv.sample` file and rename it to `.env`